Sons and Lovers: Title

-Plot summary
+Synopsis

 Part I

-The refined daughter of a "good old burgher family," Gertrude Coppard meets a rough-hewn miner, Walter Morel, at a Christmas dance and falls into a whirlwind romance characterised by physical passion but soon after her marriage to Walter, she realises the difficulties of living off his meagre salary in a rented house.
-The couple fight and drift apart and Walter retreats to the pub after work each day.
+The refined daughter of a "good old burgher family," Gertrude Coppard meets a rough-hewn miner, Walter Morel, at a Christmas dance and falls into a whirlwind romance characterised by physical passion, but soon after her marriage to Walter, she realizes the difficulties of living off his meagre salary in a rented house.
+The couple fight and drift apart, and Walter retreats to the pub after work each day.
 Gradually, Mrs. Morel's affections shift to her sons beginning with the oldest, William.

 As a boy, William is so attached to his mother that he does not enjoy the fair without her.
 As he grows older, he defends her against his father's occasional violence.
 Eventually, he leaves their Nottinghamshire home for a job in London, where he begins to rise up into the middle class.
-He is engaged, but he detests the girl's superficiality.
-William dies and Mrs. Morel is heartbroken.
-When her second son Paul catches pneumonia she rediscovers her love for Paul.
+He is engaged, but he detests his fiancée's superficiality.
+William dies, and Mrs. Morel is heartbroken.
+When her second son, Paul, catches pneumonia she rediscovers her love for Paul.

 Part II

 Both repulsed by and drawn to his mother, Paul is afraid to leave her but wants to go out on his own, and needs to experience love.
 Gradually, he falls into a relationship with Miriam, a farmer's daughter who attends his church.
 The two take long walks and have intellectual conversations about books but Paul resists, in part because his mother disapproves.
 At Miriam's family's farm, Paul meets Clara Dawes, a young woman with, apparently, feminist sympathies who has separated from her husband, Baxter.

 After pressuring Miriam into a physical relationship, which he finds unsatisfying, Paul breaks with her as he grows more intimate with Clara, who is more passionate physically.
-But even she cannot hold him and he returns to his mother.
+But even she cannot hold him, and he returns to his mother.
 When his mother dies soon after, he is alone.